mamonu/Astar/README.md

 A * pathfinder algorithm experiments on a maze

-- it started as a solver of a (at the time being) preset
+- it started as a solver of a (at the time being) preset maze
 - there was a random maze function added